measurement-kit/measurement-kit/doc/api/http/request.md

 set the body, because `GET` requests SHOULD NOT carry a body.
 All other arguments have equal semantic.

+Both `request()` and `get()` support `SSL` if the URL schema is `https`.
+Also, both functions close the established connection when the response is received.
+To implement keep-alive semantic, use the following, lower-level functions.

 The `request_connect()` function establishes a TCP (and possibly SSL) connection towards an HTTP (or HTTPS) server.
 It uses as input the specified `settings` and, when done, it invokes `callback` with the error that occurred &mdash; or